hellenshengfy/hellenshengfy.github.io/content/en/notes/_index.md

 I helped the identification of 3 batches of animal skeleton samples collected from a site in Dongqu, Jishan County, Shanxi Province.
 The site was excavated in 2020.

-> My sincere and hearty thanks go to Ms. Dong Ningning (Fudan University) and Mr. Wen Pengyong (Fudan University) , who generously share their samples to me and make this project possible.
+> My sincere and hearty thanks go to Dr. Dong Ningning (Fudan University) and Mr. Wen Pengyong (Fudan University) , who generously share their samples to me and make this project possible.
 It is their suggestions and encouragement that give me much insight into the field.

 {{< endcolumn >}}